RoboticsZ12/Sensor_meassurments/README.md

 MILESTONE 3:
 -----------
 The final milestone brings us to GitHub.
 We are tasked to discuss our methods, our outputs, things that went well, things that need improvement, and how we can make these improvements.
-All data, code, set-up, and improvements are provided in the repository.
+All milestones, data, code, set-up, and improvements are provided in the repository.